 A. Tenant's Use of Premises.
 Tenant shall use the Premises only for the uses set forth in Article I(I) of this Lease and for no other purpose.

 Operation of Business.
-Tenant agrees to open the Premises for business fully fixtured, stocked and staffed and to continuously conduct in 100% of the Premises, on all business days during the Term of this Lease and any renewal or extension thereof, the business described above, except where Tenant is prevented from doing so by strikes, casualty or other causes beyond Tenant's control.
+Tenant agrees to open the Premises for business fully fixtured, stocked and staffed and to continuously conduct during the Term of this Lease and any renewal or extension thereof, the business described above, except where Tenant is prevented from doing so by strikes, casualty or other causes beyond Tenant's control.
+Landlord acknowledges that Tenant is a not-for-profit corporation whose mission involves youth theater productions, and, as such, that Tenant shall be open to the public for scheduled shows.
+Tenant will use the premises for rehearsals and other preparation for shows, and for charitable purposes consistent with the mission.
+Tenant and tenant’s agents and licensees shall have access to the leased premises 24/7 for purposes consistent with Tenant’s mission.

 Tenant shall at all times conduct its business in a high grade and reputable manner, shall not violate any article of this lease agreement.